 Characteristics of Emotionally Unavailable Men

-There are specific characteristics of emotionally unavailable men that a woman can look for when trying to assess her relationship.
+There are specific characteristics of emotionally unavailable men that a woman can look for when assessing her relationship.
 The traits of emotionally unavailable men can vary depending on both the man and the situation.
 If a man shows just one or two of the characteristics listed, that doesn’t necessarily mean that he is an emotionally detached man.
 But if you notice that your significant other has more than just one or two of the traits listed for characteristics of emotionally distant men, there is a chance that he might have a problem with emotion.
 Here are some characteristics of an emotionally unavailable partner that you can look for:

-- He Doesn’t Like to Open Up to You
+- He Doesn’t Like to Open Up to You.

 - He’s Uncomfortable When You Express Your Emotions

-- He Doesn’t Talk About His Past
+- He Doesn’t Talk About His Past.

-Emotionally unavailable men are rarely if ever open and honest about events in their past, when it comes to relationships and when it comes to their life experiences.
+Emotionally unavailable men are rarely, if ever, open and honest about events in their past, when it comes to relationships and when it comes to their life experiences.
 While no one needs to confess every single detail about their past and their failed relationships, being able to share details about yourself is the cornerstone of a healthy relationship.
 You can’t expect someone to share all of their intimate details when your relationship is new.
-Still, if your boyfriend keeps you in the dark about his past, even after you’ve been together for a while, these may be signs of lack of emotional vulnerability.
+Still, if your boyfriend keeps you in the dark about his past, even after you’ve been together for a while, these may be signs of a lack of emotional vulnerability.